• Skip to primary navigation

 The VA’s Bereaved Family Survey (BFS) is a post-death survey intended to assess aspects of family satisfaction with end-of-life care provided by the VA.
 The BFS is administered to family members of Veterans who died as inpatients in VA facilities.

-In contrast, NHPCO’s VSQs are intended to allow hospices to evaluate care provided to Veterans while enrolled in hospice.
+In contrast, The Alliances’s VSQs are intended to allow hospices to evaluate care provided to Veterans while enrolled in hospice.

 Footer